rupeshbug/traffic-intelligence-platform/README.md

 MLflow is used to track experiments, compare model performance, and log model artifacts.
 The best-performing model is saved locally for downstream inference.

+The project is real-time from ingestion through transformation and analytics.
+The ML part currently performs near-real-time scoring on newly processed Gold records rather than a separate low-latency serving API.

 ## Running the Pipeline

 ### 1. Start the producer